jhinkey/liferay-docs/en/deployment/articles/05-upgrading-to-liferay-7-2/01-upgrading-to-liferay-7-2-intro.markdown

         3. [Upgrade Your Resolved Issues](/docs/7-2/deploy/-/knowledge_base/d/upgrading-the-core-using-the-upgrade-tool){.title}

-            If there were issues upgrading to 7.2, resolve them and restart the data upgrade tool; continue if there were no issues.{.summary}
+            If upgrade issues occurred, resolve them and restart the data upgrade tool; continue if there were no issues.{.summary}

     4. [Upgrade the Liferay Modules](/docs/7-2/deploy/-/knowledge_base/d/upgrading-modules-using-gogo-shell){.title}